be_ixf;ym_202511 d_14; ct_50

 How does Evangel approach the spiritual development of students?

 We understand that your student’s spiritual development is a primary concern for you – and we share that concern.
-Our job at Evangel is to take over where you as parents left off at home and help our students mature in the faith that their parents and churches have instilled in them.
+Our job at Evangel is to help students continue to mature in the faith that has already been instilled in them no matter where they are in their journey.

 The integration of faith, learning, and life is paramount to all we do at Evangel.
-We seek to instill spiritual growth on a personal, corporate and academic level.
-Students will connect with fellow peers in the residence halls.
-Each floor has a devotion leader who organizes floor devotions and serves as a student chaplain for the floor.
-There are also corporate worship opportunities like our Chapel services, held three times weekly, Spiritual Emphasis Week each semester, and 24-Hours of Prayer and Worship events that bring our student body together for worship and spiritual growth.
-Finally, students will connect with Spirit-filled faculty who weave faith into all that they teach.
-This holistic approach to spiritual growth helps develop student’s faith at every level.
+We seek to instill spiritual growth on a personal, corporate, and academic level.
+Students will connect with peers in various contexts across campus through student-led small groups that provide opportunities for discipleship and connectedness in residence halls, on athletic teams and more.
+There are also corporate worship opportunities three times weekly at University Chapel and student-led chapel services as well as Spiritual Emphasis Week held each semester which brings our student body together for worship and spiritual growth.
+Finally, students will connect with Spirit-filled faculty and staff who are genuinely concerned for their spiritual health and development.
+This comprehensive approach strengthens student’s spiritual growth at every level.

 What kinds of outreach opportunities does Evangel offer?

-We believe that every student is called to a life of ministry — to serve the Body of Christ regardless of occupational roles.
-CROSSwalk Student Ministries is an on-campus organization for student outreach and ministry.
-As students reach out through service to the campus, the community, the local church and beyond, they develop skills in leadership and service.
+We believe every student is called to serve the Body of Christ regardless of occupational roles.
+Evangel Student Ministries is an on-campus organization for student outreach and ministry.
+As students reach out to serve the campus, the community, the local church and beyond, they develop skills in leadership and service.

 Where do students attend church?